-OFFICE OF THE CITY ATTORNEY CHARLES PARKIN, City Attorney 111 West Ocean Boulevard, 9th Floor Long Beach.
-CA 90802 1 transaction between a prospective guest and a short-term rental operator.
+OFFICE OF THE CITY ATTORNEY CHARLES PARKIN, City Attorney 411 West Ocean Boulevard, 9th Floor Long Beach.
+CA 90802

+ORDINANCE NO.

+AN ORDINANCE OF THE CITY COUNCIL OF THE

+CITY OF LONG BEACH AMENDING THE LONG BEACH

+MUNICIPAL CODE BY ADDING CHAPTER 5.77, RELATED

+TO SHORT-TERM RENTALS

-B. "City" means City of Long Beach.
+The City Council of the City of Long Beach ordains as follows:

-C. "Director" shall mean the Director of Development Services or a person designated by the Director to act in her/his stead.
+Section 1.
+Chapter 5.77 is added to the Long Beach Municipal Code to read as follows:

+CHAPTER 5.77 SHORT-TERM RENTALS

+5.77.010 Purpose.

+The purpose of this Chapter is to establish regulations, standards, and a registration process governing the renting or leasing of privately owned visitor serving residential dwelling units on a short-term basis in order to maintain the long-term rental housing stock in the City; ensure the collection and payment of Transient Occupancy Taxes ("TOT"); safeguard the residents of the City of Long Beach by ensuring that short-term rental activities do not threaten the character of residential neighborhoods; and ensuring that such short-term rental activities do not become a nuisance, or threaten the public health, safety or welfare of neighboring properties.

+5.77.020 Definitions.

-D "Guest" means any person or persons renting a short-term rental for transient occupancy.
+A. "Booking transaction" means any reservation and/or payment service provided by a person or entity who facilitates a short-term rental transaction between a prospective guest and a short-term rental operator.

-E. "Host" means the natural person or persons, at least one of whom is an occupier of the property, who is/are the owner of record of the property or operates the property, and includes a personal or family trust consisting solely of natural persons and the trustees of such trust or a limited liability company and the members of such company.

-F. "Hosted stay" means a short-term rental activity whereby the host remains on-site and resides in a habitable dwelling unit or portion thereof throughout the guest's stay (except during daytime and/or work hours).

-G. "Hosting platform" means a person or entity that participates in the short-term rental business by collecting or receiving a fee, directly or indirectly through an agent or intermediary, for conducting a booking transaction using any medium of facilitation.

-H. "Local contact person" means the person designated by the operator to respond to and take remedial action regarding STR complaints.

-I. "Non-primary residence STR" means a short-term rental that is not a primary residence.

-J. "Permanent resident" means a natural person, eighteen (18) years old or older, who occupies a dwelling unit in the Long Beach city limits as his or her primary residence or for at least sixty (60) consecutive days with intent to establish that unit as his or her primary residence.
+- B. "City" means City of Long Beach. - C. "Director" shall mean the Director of Development Services or a person designated by the Director to act in her/his stead. - D "Guest" means any person or persons renting a short-term rental for transient occupancy. - E. "Host" means the natural person or persons, at least one of whom is an occupier of the property, who is/are the owner of record of the property or operates the property, and includes a personal or family trust consisting solely of natural persons and the trustees of such trust or a limited liability company and the members of such company. - F. "Hosted stay" means a short-term rental activity whereby the host remains on-site and resides in a habitable dwelling unit or portion thereof throughout the guest's stay (except during daytime and/or work hours). - G. "Hosting platform" means a person or entity that participates in the short-term rental business by collecting or receiving a fee, directly or indirectly through an agent or intermediary, for conducting a booking transaction using any medium of facilitation. - H. "Local contact person" means the person designated by the operator to respond to and take remedial action regarding STR complaints. - I. "Non-primary residence STR" means a short-term rental that is not a primary residence. - J. "Permanent resident" means a natural person, eighteen (18) years old or older, who occupies a dwelling unit in the Long Beach city limits as his or her primary residence or for at least sixty (60) consecutive days with intent to establish that unit as his or her primary residence.
 A permanent resident may not be a corporation, limited liability company, partnership, or other business or commercial entity.
 A permanent resident may be an owner or a tenant.

-MJM:kjm 5/28/19; 9/12/19 A18-03680; 00981568.docx;